jfmengels/tekacademy/ideas.md

         - should return true if "admin" is in the user's list of roles, but not the first role // Ok, we probably had a bug with this at some point
         - should return false if "admin" is not in the user's list of roles // Gotcha
   - Self-sufficient with no effects on other tests
-  - Tests should be as precise as possible
+  - Assertions should be as precise as possible
     - `t.is(user.displayname, 'John Smith')` instead of `t.is(typeof user.displayname, 'string')` or `t.truthy(user.displayname)` (aka `expect(user.displayname).to.exist`) whenever possible.
     - `t.deepEqual(result, {a: 1, b: 2})` instead of `t.is(result.a, 1); t.is(result.b, 2)`, unless the test explicitly checks the value of a certain field (grey area)